markblokpoel/lanag-ambiguityhelps/README.md

 We now need to configure Spark and your `PATH` variable.
 Again, from the terminal edit your profile using your favorite editor (e.g., Vim or Nano).
 It should be located in `~/.bash_profile` (for OSX) or `~/.profile` for Linux.
-Add the following lines at the start of the file, assuming the Java compiler is located in `/usr/bin` (you can using `which javac`):
+Add the following lines at the start of the file, assuming the Java compiler is located in `/usr/bin` (you can use `which javac`):

 ```
 SPARK_HOME=~/libraries/spark
 JAVA_HOME=$(readlink -f /usr/bin/javac | sed "s:/bin/javac::")
 ```

-Update the line starting with `PATH=` to:
+Add the following line at the end of the file:

 ```
 PATH=$SPARK_HOME/bin:$PATH
 ```

+Close and save the file.
 Now restart your terminal session or reload your profile by running:

 ```
 $ source .bash_profile